DamianFlynn/damianflynn.github.io-archived/_posts/2018-10-24-adding-content-flow.md

 > Currently Azure DevOps is not exposing the release pipelines in an *Infrastructure as Code* configuration so we will complete this in the portal.

-We begin with a new *Release Pipeline*, add simply add the task **Azure File Copy**, and set the settings similar to the following:
+We begin with a new *Release Pipeline*, add add the task **Azure File Copy**, and set the settings similar to the following:

 |Setting               | Value |
 |---|---|